Research Grants

 - Application screening by AOM staff to ensure eligibility, accuracy and completeness.

-- Striking a peer review committee comprised of MRWG members and external reviewers with expert knowledge on the subject matter or methodology.
+- Striking a peer review committee comprised of MRWG members and external reviewers with expert knowledge on the subject matter or methods.

 - Declaration of conflict of interest by peer reviewers, guided by the AOM's Conflict of Interest Policy.